surajiiitd/RL-M2018/RL2/readme.txt

-README
+RL Assignment 2

 The notebook contains the steps and other processes/methodology.
-Comments are made to see the steps and the process flow
+Comments are made to see the steps and the process flow.